AustralianSynchrotron/pdviper/docs/index.rst

 Welcome to sculpd's documentation!
 ==================================

-sculpd is a data analysis program developed for use on the Australian Synchhrotron Powder Diffraction beamline.
+sculpd is a data analysis program developed for use on the Australian Synchrotron Powder Diffraction beamline.

 Contents:
 =========